I would consider this a major WIN for food allergy kids if I say so myself. 😀 I’m not exactly a cookie decorator.

-I usually eat a little of everything I make right after I finish the photos and share a bit with the kids later.
-This time, no one was eating a rabbit.
+I usually try a little of everything I make after I finish the photos and share a bit with the kids later.
+Not his time, no one was eating a rabbit.
 I’m saving all of these for Easter.
 I already packed them nicely in the freezer and I’m toying with the idea of mailing them to Florida.
-Chances are they wouldn’t.
+Chances are they wouldn’t make it.
 I’d be too sad if no one would be a to enjoy a bunny.

 As you can see, I’m going a bit crazy trying to post all the Easter recipes so you’ll have enough time to make them…